Nehonix-Team/ret-compiler/docs/FIELD-TYPES.md

 ### URL Validation with Arguments

-Fortify Schema provides powerful URL validation with specialized arguments for different use cases.
+ReliantType provides powerful URL validation with specialized arguments for different use cases.
 Each URL argument enforces specific protocol and security restrictions.

 #### Available URL Arguments